 Names of students receiving degrees appear in the commencement program and are released to the media unless a written request not to do so has been received by the graduation department.
 Students who do not want their names to be released may so indicate on the application for graduation form.

 Graduates are responsible for ordering caps and gowns through the UAF bookstore in early spring.
+Doctoral students must RSVP to the Ph.D.
+Hooding Celebration.
 Master’s students also must order hoods; the color of the hood is determined by the graduate’s school or college.
-Doctoral students who attend the commencement ceremony will receive a doctoral hood on stage during the ceremony.